pgatsby/django-reactjs-webapp/README.md

 ## Getting Started

-Welcome to DRJS!
+Welcome to DRJS (django-reactjs-webapp)!
 This guide provides detailed steps to set up the environment and install this project on your local computer.

 ### Prerequisites